prooph/event-store-client/README.md

 ### Extensions

-You need the [allegro/php-protobuf](https://github.com/allegro/php-protobuf/) PHP extension.

-The protobuf extension from Google (the one available via PECL) will not work, because it doesn't support proto2, only proto3.
-You need to install the [allegro/php-protobuf](https://github.com/allegro/php-protobuf/) PHP extension from source.
+The `protobuf` extension from Google is recommended, however it is not required.

+When this extension is missing, the client will fallback to use `google/protobuf` installable via composer.

+The extension [allegro/php-protobuf](https://github.com/allegro/php-protobuf/) is not compatible.

 Additional extensions are only needed if your app necessitates a high numbers of concurrent socket connections.